fumiyau/JLPS_JSFS/README.md

 Citation information is below.

 Uchikoshi, Fumiya.
 2018.
-“A Consequence of Assortative Mating through Changes in a Cou- ple’s Household Income: Focusing on a Couple’s Educational Pairing and the Wife’s Labor Market Participation” Japanese Journal of Family Sociology (Kazoku Syakaigaku Kenkyu), 30(1): 1-13. (in Japanese)
+“A Consequence of Assortative Mating through Changes in a Couple’s Household Income: Focusing on a Couple’s Educational Pairing and the Wife’s Labor Market Participation” Japanese Journal of Family Sociology (Kazoku Syakaigaku Kenkyu), 30(1): 1-13. (in Japanese)